-The Code and the ADR differentiates between the players’ level, as defined in the ADR:
+The Code and the ADR differentiate between the players’ level, as defined in the ADR:

 - If you are an International-Level Athlete, ie:

-The first 250 Men and 200 Women in the General List of ITTF World Ranking, available on http://www.ittf.com/ittf_ranking/
+(a) For each year, the first 250 Men and 200 Women in the January General List of ITTF World Ranking, available at ranking.ittf.com.

-The first 8 Men and Women in each Class in the Para Table Tennis rating, available on http://www.ipttc.org/rating/,
+(b) For each year, the first 8 Men and 8 Women in each Class in the January Para Table Tennis rating, available on ipttc.org/rating.

 you must apply directly to ITTF for a TUE (see below how to apply to ITTF for a TUE).

-If you have already a TUE granted to you by your National Anti-Doping Organisation (NADO), ITTF recognizes that TUE for international-level competitions, provided that such TUE has been reported in accordance the ISTUE, including, in particular, the relevant clinical medical information.
+If you have already a TUE granted to you by your National Anti-Doping Organisation (NADO), ITTF recognizes that TUE for international-level competitions, provided that such TUE has been reported in accordance the [email protected]

 - You should apply for a TUE as soon as possible when the need arises.